DataResearchLabs/my_time_tabulator/README.md

   - Sell your work story...because nobody else is going to do it for you.<br>

 4. **Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:
-  - Green Light: What you're hired to do<br>
+  - Green Light: What you were hired to do<br>
-  - Yellow Light: What can be delegated<br>
+  - Yellow Light: What can be delegated or packaged for a peer<br>
-  - Orange Light: Important, but not what you were hired to do<br>
+  - Orange Light: What may be important, but not what you were hired to do<br>
-  - Red Light: Wasting time, nice-to-have but not need-to-have<br>
+  - Red Light: What wastes time, not what you were hired to do<br>
   Then roll it all up every week to analyze and adjust.<br>
   Besides, wouldn't it be nice to identify activities that are misusing or even wasting your time?<br>
   If you can show that 60% of your week is meetings, it becomes much easier to make the case to curtail them.<br>